pauline-IPv4/Scoreboard_app/README.md

 # My Scoreboard

-A responsive web app build with Symfony framework **Symfony CLI version 5.4.3**
+A responsive web app build with **Symfony CLI version 5.4.3** framework

 My Scoreboard simulates the management of multi-player web games.
 It is a basic training to Back-End development.